jpbed1/ColorJsonEditor/README.md

 # JSON Color Palette Editor

-A powerful Java Swing application for editing color palettes in JSON files with an intuitive visual interface.
+A simple UI application for editing color palettes in JSON files with an intuitive visual interface.

 This was developed mainly as a local editor alternative for the JSON files created by Berikai's awesome Bitwig Theme Editor: https://github.com/Berikai/bitwig-theme-editor